-There is no statutory definition or legislative history for the term "rule" as used in 5 U.S.C. § 2302(b)(8) but the MSPB has taken a fairly expansive view of what constitutes a rule.
+There is no statutory definition or legislative history for the term "rule" as used in 5 U.S.C. §2302(b)(8) but the MSPB has taken a fairly expansive view of what constitutes a rule.
 In Rusin v.
-Dep't of the Treasury27, the Board held that "the determination of whether something is a 'rule' for purposes of the WPA cannot be based merely on its title" and a "more substantive examination" is required.
-The Board ultimately concluded that disclosing a violation of instructions pertaining to using government credit cards was a non frivolous allegation that was possibly protected.28
+Dep't of the Treasury, the Board held that "the determination of whether or not something is a 'rule' for purposes of the Whistleblower Protection Act (WPA) cannot be based merely on its title" and a "more substantive examination" is required.27 The Board ultimately concluded that a disclosure of the violation of the instructions pertaining to using government credit cards was a non-frivolous allegation that was possibly protected.28

-The whistleblower need not identify the specific law, rule or regulation being violated if the statements obviously implicate misconduct under a particular provision.29 Even disclosures that are mistaken may be protected if they are reasonably believed, and the reasonableness of the
+The whistleblower need not identify the law, rule or regulation being violated if the statements obviously implicate misconduct under a particular provision.29 Even disclosures that are mistaken may be protected if they are reasonably believed, and the reasonableness of the